pupubird/42kl-stalker-bot/README.md

 ## 🎈 Usage <a name="usage"></a>

-Just add the bot into your discord channel, type `/find <username>` and enjpy!
+Just add the bot into your Discord channel, type `/find <username>` and enjoy!

 ## ⛏️ Built Using <a name = "built_using"></a>